Planning Your Academic Writing Year

 The class is a mix of synchronous and asynchronous elements.

-Preparatory material on a dedicated page of the Studio website includes:
+There’s preparatory material on a dedicated page of the Studio website including:

-- Some articles about how I think about workload and planning
+- Some articles introducing how I think about workload and planning

 - Questions to help you gather information to inform your personal plan